turbot/steampipe-plugin-aws/docs/tables/aws_elasticsearch_domain.md

 ```

-### Get details of the domain storage which are using EBS storage type
+### Get storage details for domains that are using EBS storage type

 ```sql
 select